 Formed in the early 1990's as a subsidiary of Mitsui of Japan, one of the world's largest trading companies with a turnover in excess of $150 billion, Datatag was originally designed to combat motorcycle theft.

 Datatag is now a privately owned independent company which has already proven to be a major success in preventing motorcycle theft, and in recent years the company has developed a range of Datatag systems for other markets, including scooters, ATVs, Personal Watercraft, Bicycles, Equine, Marine, Caravan & Motorhomes, Trailers, Construction Equipment, Agricultural Equipment, Home Property and other valuables.

-Datatag's powerful IBM 'i' series computer can be accessed by the Police and other selected official bodies 24 hours a day, 7 days a week, giving them immediate access to the information they need in the fight against crime.
+Datatag's secure database of marked assets can be accessed by the Police and other selected official bodies 24 hours a day, 7 days a week, giving them immediate access to the information they need in the fight against crime.